 Poor inventory management can lead to apology emails, lost sales, and negative reviews.
 BigCommerce offers many ways to track your inventory so you can avoid orders being placed that you cannot fulfill.

 If you have multiple sales channels (e.g. Google Shopping, eBay, brick and mortar store) we recommend considering one of our order management and fulfillment apps.
 These apps can help streamline inventory management across multiple channels, or automatically sync data to accounting software, like QuickBooks.

 Depending on your Checkout Settings, updating the status of an order will send an email update message to the customer.
-This is helpful to keep your customers in the loop as to where the order is in terms of the fulfillment process.
+This is helpful to keep your customers updated on the progress/status of their order.

 You'll want to find a balance between keeping your customers up to date, while not inundating them with unnecessary emails.
 New customers who sign up for an account receive a welcome email, as well as an order confirmation for their order.
 You are encouraged to customize your email templates to match your brand.

 Be as proactive as possible about setting order fulfillment expectations, especially if you have a unique situation (e.g. need to create or source your products).
 Try communication tactics like:

 - Include contact information on your customer email notifications.